Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ### Shorter membership proofs

-However, the killer feature of MMB for our use case is its slight unbalancedness, which makes recently appended items have shorter membership proofs.
+However, the killer feature of MMB for our use case is its slightly unbalanced structure, which makes recently appended items have shorter membership proofs.
 This leads to lower operational costs because bridge users are more likely to care about recent events[^relayer-frequency].

 In particular a message, such as a transfer request, will first be created on Polkadot, and then sent to Ethereum, and authenticated there with the help of the BEEFY commitment stored on the bridge.
 Users typically want to execute this second step as soon as possible, i.e., the next time the BEEFY commitment is updated on the bridge.